1Password/scim-examples/azure-container-apps/README.md

 > [!NOTE]
 > If you don't have an Azure account, you can sign up for a free trial with starting credit: https://azure.microsoft.com/en-us/free/

-### In this folder

-- [`aca-op-scim-bridge.yaml`](./aca-op-scim-bridge.yaml): a Container App configuration file for 1Password SCIM Bridge that you can use when you deploy via the command line.

 ## Step 1: Configure the `scimsession` credentials